nicabee/NC4-Payroll/README.md

 - Create an employee record using file system
 - Input logs of their time-ins and time-outs including overtime and holidays using file system
+- Compute total number of work hours and OT hours (if applicable)
 ## Development

 Development is ongoing.